Riddle Box: Lyricism

 The eponymous Riddle Box is a jack-in-the-box that decides whether one's soul is sent to Shangri-La or Hell's Pit in the afterlife.
 The album's themes revolve around death and judgement, and reveal that the fate determined by the Riddle Box can be found by looking deep within yourself, and can be changed with righteous actions.

 In "Chicken Huntin'," the group raps about killing multiple racist rednecks, referred to as 'Chickens'.
 The song "3 Rings" speaks against social excommunication.
-"Joker's Wild" is a gameshow in Hell where a corrupt police officer, a corrupt judge, and a redneck are all sentenced to be tortured.
+"Joker's Wild" is a gameshow in Hell where a police officer, a judge, and a redneck are all sentenced to be tortured.
 The song "12" tells of a misplaced execution in which the person killed takes vengeance on 12 jurors who were involved in sentencing him to death.
 The second to last song on the album, "The Killing Fields," tells of a part of Hell where the wicked are perpetually tortured.

 The album also makes several references to American popular culture.
 The title of the song "The Joker's Wild" is inspired by the quiz show of the same name.
 "Ol' Evil Eye" is loosely based around Edgar Allan Poe's famous short story "The Tell-Tale Heart" and features excerpts from the story being read.
 Poe was given credit for the track's lyrics.